bertvandenakker/flectra/doc/webservices/iap.rst

     Transaction identifier, returned by the authorization process and consumed by either capturing or cancelling the transaction

-.. exception:: odoo.addons.iap.models.iap.NoCreditError
+.. exception:: flectra.addons.iap.models.iap.NoCreditError

     Raised during transaction authorization if the credits requested are not currently available on the account (either not enough credits or too many pending transactions/existing holds).

-.. exception:: odoo.addons.iap.models.iap.BadAuthError
+.. exception:: flectra.addons.iap.models.iap.BadAuthError

     Raised by any operation to which a service token is required, if the service token is invalid.